christinawthane/christinawthane.github.io/README.md

 Where possible, content has been written in Markdown for easy editing.
 This gets combined with jekyll templates to build the page in a consistent style.

 Simple pages are added to the root directory as HTML or Markdown files (e.g. about.md).

 Multi-section pages (`/signingtime` and `/babywearing`) are generated from directories of markdown files (e.g. `_signingtime` and `_babywearing`).
 The babywearing content is localized to English and German based on the `language` property in the YML header.

 The `_data` directory holds some configuration that gets used on multiple pages: the global nav bar, and the list of current courses, and prices for courses.

+## Adding a new page

+Detailed instructions for adding a new multi-section page.
+1. Create a new folders for the page, both with and without an underscore (`/newpage/` and `/_newpage/`)
+2. Copy `signingtime/index.html` into `/newpage/index.hmtl`.
+Edit and update
+   the sections.
+3. Copy `_signingtime/00_template.md` into `/newpage/10_introduction.md`.
+   Add some content and remember to delete the `published: false` line
+4. Edit `_config.yml`.
+Add the new page name to the 'collections' section.
+   Include the `output: false` to prevent pages from generating for each section.
+5. Serve jekyll and test that `/newpage/` is a valid route
+6. Edit `/_data/global_nav.yml` and add the new page to the menu

 # Building locally